sasagawa888/eisl/documents/DEBUG.md

 > (fact 3)
 break
 >
 ```

 ## macroexpand-1

-It can be used to see if the macro is well expanded.
+This can be used to see if a macro expands correctly.

 ```
 > (defmacro when (x y) `(if ,x ,y))